Emil Jones: Legislative career

-Jones began his elected career in 1973, when he was elected to the Illinois House of Representatives.
+In 1973, Jones was elected to the Illinois House of Representatives.
 He served in that capacity from 1973 to 1983.
 During that time he served as the chairman of the Insurance Committee and was an assistant Democratic leader.
-In 1982 he was elected to the Illinois Senate.
-In addition to being the president of the Senate, he also serves as a member of the executive committee.
+In 1982, he was elected to the Illinois Senate.
+In December 1992, Jones was selected as the Democratic leader of the Illinois Senate.
+At the time, the Democratic party was not the majority party in the Illinois Senate.
+In addition to being the president of the Senate, he also served as a member of the executive committee.
 He lost Democratic primary bids for a congressional seat in 1988 and 1995.

 Jones had a big hand in Barack Obama’s 2004 U.S. Senate win by introducing the then little-known liberal state senator to the right people and letting him handle some important legislation to help raise his political profile.

 In 2008, Jones at first refused to call the Senate into session to vote on ethics legislation that had passed the House, saying that the 15-day limit for the Senate to look at the legislation didn't come into effect until the Senate came back into session.
 After Obama urged Jones to change his mind, Jones released a statement saying he would call the Senate into session, saying in a statement: "I plan to call the Senate back into session to deal with the issue of ethics, only at the request of my friend Barack Obama.
 I still stand by our interpretation of the 15-day rule."

 Jones is a member of the Forum of Senate Presidents' Board of Directors and the State Legislative Leaders Foundation's Board of Directors.
 As President of the Senate, he was able to block legislation, even if most senators wanted to a vote on it.